dnvriend/scalaz-test/readme.md

   - [Foldable][Foldable]: the ability to extract zero or more values of that type
   - [Traverse][Traverse]: Idiomatic traversal of a structure, as described in [The Essence of the Iterator Pattern][iterator-pattern-pdf]

+## scalaz-contrib
+[scalaz-contrib](https://github.com/typelevel/scalaz-contrib) is a library that provides interoperability libraries and additional data structures and instances for Scalaz.

 ## Legend
 When studying the source code you will see some symbols, below is a legend: